10 DIY Christmas Tiered Tray Ideas to Decorate for the Holidays!

 4. Mini Holiday Crate

-This crate is full of fun Christmas miniatures that I’ve collected.
+This crate is full of fun Christmas miniatures.
 I found the mini crate at Dollar Tree but you can get one at most craft stores.
-Stain or paint your crate, then add greenery and fill it with miniature treasures!
+Stain or paint your crate, then add greenery and fill it with miniature treasures to display on holiday tiered tray!

 This is not a new idea but I thought I would share my Dollar Tree miniature house makeover with you.
 There are some awesome ideas on Pinterest using these little houses so I thought I’d give it a try and make a few gingerbread-looking ones.